 California’s employment laws want employers to consider women as equal to men.
 Unfortunately, glass ceilings and male bias predominate the workforce.
 The law is broken when a woman is fired or demoted due to her gender.
-But workplace gender discrimination is far more complicated that that.
+But workplace gender discrimination is far more complicated than that.
 This page covers the following topics:

 - Effects of gender discrimination in the workplace

 - What is the definition of gender discrimination?